 WARNING: This medication may rarely cause serious liver problems.
 Symptoms of a serious allergic reaction may occur before liver problems develop.
 Tell your doctor immediately if you notice any symptoms of a serious allergic reaction or possible liver damage such as: rash, persistent nausea/vomiting, yellowing eyes/skin, dark urine, extreme tiredness.
 (See also Side Effects section.)

-USES: Maraviroc, used with other medications, helps control your HIV infection, thereby improving your quality of life.
-It also lowers your risk of getting complications from HIV disease (e.g., new infections, cancer).
+USES: Maraviroc is used with other HIV medications to help control HIV infection.
+It helps to decrease the amount of HIV in your body so your immune system can work better.
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Maraviroc belongs to a class of drugs known as entry inhibitors.
 It works by blocking the HIV virus from infecting healthy immune cells (T-cells).

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using maraviroc and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.
 Take this medication by mouth with or without food, usually twice daily or as directed by your doctor.